openequella/openequella.github.io/equella-tools/bulkImporterUserManual.md

 * About - Opens the About dialog to see the current version number, what the latest version available is, where to get the latest version and license information.

 ## CSV File Format
-To import content into EQUELLA using the EBI a Comma Separated View (CSV) file of a particular format must be provided by you.
+To import content into openEQUELLA using the EBI a Comma Separated View (CSV) file of a particular format must be provided by you.
 A CSV is a text file with the extension “.csv” and contains multiple rows of data where the values in each row are separated by commas.
 CSVs are much like tables of data.
 They can easily be created, viewed and edited in spreadsheet software such as Microsoft® Excel.

 ### Metadata
 #### Specifying Metadata to Import

-The CSV should contain a row per EQUELLA item to be created in EQUELLA (an “item” is effectively a single record in EQUELLA).
-The first row should be column headings where each heading is a schema field in EQUELLA.
+The CSV should contain a row per openEQUELLA item to be created in openEQUELLA (an “item” is effectively a single record in openEQUELLA).
+The first row should be column headings where each heading is a schema field in openEQUELLA.

 The metadata column headings should not simply be name of the node the content should be mapped to (i.e. “name” and “description”) but the entire path to the node.
 These paths to schema nodes are called XPaths.

-Though the full XPath to fields in EQUELLA technically always start with /xml/, for the EBI you must leave this off the path in your column headings:
+Though the full XPath to fields in openEQUELLA technically always start with /xml/, for the EBI you must leave this off the path in your column headings:

 Use this:
 metadata/lom/general/keyword